abhishekarya1/DSA-2k23/swtp.md

 In `while` loop templates, `j` can go out of bounds in some problems where we it might not be straightforward to calculate loop variable (like in Longest Repeating Character Replacement).
 So `if-else` template is suited better.
 USE THIS WHEN ANSWER CAN BE EVENTUALLY REACHED (MAXIMUM TRACKING PROBLEMS), and needn't be immediate.

-> We never need to shrink the window size because even if a valid smaller window is found, it doesn't change the max window size.
+> We never need to shrink the window size (instantly to a valid one; using while loop) because even if a valid smaller window is found, it doesn't change the max window size.
 So we can just move left pointer by 1 step if window is invalid (thus next window is still the same length).

 For subarray problems where we need to count no. of valid subarrays for every step, `while` loop template is better.
 USE THIS WHEN WE NEED TO MAKE VALID ANSWER ON EVERY STEP.
 We can also use this always.